A Regular Epic Final Battle: Plot

+"A Regular Epic Final Battle"

 Part 1

 Pops has a nightmare about his upcoming fight with his brother Anti-Pops, and Mordecai and Rigby comfort him.
 A short time later, the park crew arrives at Lolliland.
 They meet a group of Lolliland natives: Frivola-Kranus, Quadravi-Kranus, and Weird Mushroom Guy.
 The natives explain that Pops is the perfect creation of their planet called Mega-Kranus and Anti-Pops was created as his opposite to maintain balance in the universe called Malum-Kranus, respectively.
 The natives show the park crew ancient tapestries of the previous battles between Pops and Anti-Pops, which detail prior incarnations of the park crew fighting alongside Pops.
-Knowing that all the prior battles have ended in a stalemate (resulting in the universe resetting), Mordecai comes up with setting traps for Anti-Pops to give Pops an upper hand, which he didn't have in previous battles.
+Knowing that all the prior battles have ended in a stalemate (resulting in the universe resetting), Mordecai comes up with setting traps for Anti-Pops to give Pops an upper hand, which he did not have in previous battles.
 Pops reluctantly agrees to do so.
 After Anti-Pops and his bounty hunters arrive in an Uber-like taxi following the destruction of most of the former's ship, Pops tries to convince him not to fight because they are brothers.
-Anti-Pops refuses and attacks Pops but is caught in the traps laid by the park crew.
-The victory is short-lived, however, as Anti-Pops quickly escapes the traps.
+Anti-Pops refuses and attacks Pops but is caught in all the traps laid by the park crew.
+The victory is short-lived, however, as Anti-Pops emerges unscathed.